m8051/xshellz/README.md

 # xshellz
-This is a dummy IRC Bot
+Dummy IRC Bot to renew shell account from xshellz